-If there is one thing more difficult than parenting, then it is parenting during a global pandemic!
-Having been under various lockdowns for the past year, going out for a walk in the fresh air is more important than ever.
-It clears the head, makes me feel less anxious, gives me a boost of energy, and for my two year old, it’s a chance to see new sights and sounds, to grasp the world around him, and his favourite part; the chance to have a delicious snack in a cafe at the end of the walk.
-So here are my favourite walks that include suitable cafés along the route...
+Going out for a walk in the fresh air clears the head, makes me feel less anxious and gives me a boost of energy.
+For my toddler it’s a chance to see new sites and sounds and to grasp the world around him.
+His favourite part is a chance to have a delicious snack in a café at the end of the walk.
+So here are my favourite walks that include suitable cafes along the route.

 One of my favourite walks goes around Caernarfon's historic town.
 Not to mention the majestic castle that stands firmly in the centre, there are plenty of other things to see and do on your journey too, which are sure to keep little ones busy!